Sustainable habitat

-A Sustainable habitat is an ecosystem that produces food and shelter for people and other organisms, without resource depletion and in such a way that no external waste is produced.
-Thus the habitat can continue into the future tie without external infusions of resources.
-Such a sustainable habitat may evolve naturally or be produced under the influence of man.
+A sustainable habitat is an ecosystem that produces food and shelter for people and other organisms without resource depletion and in such a way that no external waste is produced.
+Thus the habitat can continue into the future without external infusions of resources.
+Such a sustainable habitat may evolve naturally or be produced by design.
 A sustainable habitat that is created and designed by human intelligence will mimic nature, if it is to be successful.
 Everything within it is connected to a complex array of organisms, physical resources, and functions.
 Organisms from many different biomes can be brought together to fulfill various ecological niches.